Romania has no less than 30 national parks with acres and acres of old-growth forest treasures waiting for you to explore during your trip to Romania.

 Then come over 4,000 species of plants making up a rich flora and vegetation with breathtaking views at sunset over unique natural landscapes.
 So maybe you want to see something different than mountains?

-Tourists who visit the Danube Delta biosphere reserve can go on boat rides and river cruises, visit the unique Letea Forest, see wild horses, go fishing, canoeing, relax and sunbathe.
+Tourists who visit the Danube Delta biosphere reserve can go on boat rides and river cruises, visit the unique Letea Forest, see wild horses, observe rare birds, go fishing, canoeing, relax and sunbathe.
 Crucially, you’ll be amazed by what nature can do and the locals’ hospitality.

 The closest city and main access point is the city of Tulcea.
 From here you’ll have to rent a boat (and driver) to visit the Delta since there’s no other way to navigate the canals.
 And because boats ride slow in this nature reserve, travel times are also considerable and that’s why you need more time to visit this region, ideally 2-3 full days.

-So this is just a brief overview of the best national parks in Romania – 11 out of 30!
+So this is just a brief overview of some of Romania’s top natural preserves – 11 out of 30!

 Your Romanian Friend,